aplteam/Tatin/docs/PublishingPackages.md

 #### The dependency file

-This file is only required when the package has dependencies.
+This file is only required when the package to be published has dependencies.

 Note that in case you specify a dependency that does not (yet?!) exist on the Registry then this has no consequences.
 The reason is that when a bunch of packages is published then there might well be mutual or worse circular dependencies.
 Insisting on dependencies already being published would not work out well then.

+Usually you will specify just a full package ID as a dependency.
+If you wish to you may also specify either a URL following the http:// protocol of a zip file following the file:// protocol.

+Notes:

+* Specifying a dependency with the file:// protocol means that you won't be able to publish that package to a Tatin server because it would for obvious reasons be rejected with 400 --- bad request

+* Specifying

+If a dependecy does not exist on the same Registry as your package ⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹⌹

 ### Final step